 LPN to BSN Degree Online

 LPN to Bachelor of Science in Nursing (BSN) programs are bridge programs that help licensed practical nurses earn a bachelor's degree, which in turn can prepare them to become registered nurses.
 Read on to review the typical curriculum, learn how online and blended programs work in this field, and see the career outlook and salary potential for registered nurses.
-Schools offering Nursing degrees can also be found in these popular choices.

 Are There LPN-to-BSN Programs Online?

 You can find some opportunities to enroll in a Licensed Practical Nurse (LPN) to Bachelor of Science in Nursing (BSN) program online.
 In many cases, you still have to attend some on-campus courses.

 Usually in this type of transitional program, you spend most of your time in labs and clinical practicums gaining hands-on experience that is necessary to become a registered nurse (RN), so wholly online programs are rare.
 Upon completion of the program, you're eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN), which you must pass in order to practice in every U.S. state.